project-chip/connectedhomeip/scripts/idl/README.md

 // storage size and how it gets transmitted over the wire) enum StatusCode : ENUM8 {
-  kBusy = 1;                  // every enum MUST have an integer value kPAKEParameterError = 0x02; // throghout, either HEX or integer can be used kWindowNotOpen = 3;
+  kBusy = 1;                  // every enum MUST have an integer value kPAKEParameterError = 0x02; // throughout, either HEX or integer can be used kWindowNotOpen = 3;
 }